penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/photo-gallery/readme.txt

 **Dimensions.** Specify the width and height of the widget.
 **Theme.** Choose the theme, which will be applied to the gallery/album.

 == Changelog ==

+= 1.5.46 =
+* Fixed: Security issue.
+(This vulnerability was discovered by Vishnupriya Ilango of Fortinet's FortiGuard Labs.)

+= 1.5.45 =
+* Fixed: Slideshow and carousel view description.

+= 1.5.44 =
+* Fixed: Opening lightbox.

+= 1.5.43 =
+* Fixed: Elementor widget.

+= 1.5.42 =
+* Added: Shortcode options to Elementor widget.
+* Added: Possibility to add image description to thumbnail view.
+* Added: Possibility to upload svg files.
+* Fixed: Masonry layout with Lazy load.
+* Fixed: Title styles for masonry.
+* Fixed: Gallery group load with enabled dynamic URLs.
+* Fixed: Notice on lightbox opening from widget.
+* Fixed: Image thumbnails dimensions for Google photos.
+* Fixed: XML Sitemap for Gallery Groups.

+= 1.5.41 =
+* Fixed: Minor bug.

+= 1.5.40 =
+* Fixed: Opening lightbox from widget.

+= 1.5.39 =
+* Fixed: Control buttons container height.
+* Fixed: Allow to write url as advertisement text.
+* Fixed: Conflict with Bootstrap classes.
+* Fixed: Scroll load with "Enable dynamic URLs for galleries and gallery groups" is on.
+* Fixed: Pagination with disabled "Enable href attribute" and "Enable dynamic URLs for galleries and gallery groups" options set to Yes.
+* Fixed: Hit counter.
+* Fixed: Bulk deleting galleries/gallery groups.
+* Fixed: Sharing with 'Enable dynamic URLs for galleries and gallery groups' is on.
+* Fixed: Lazy load with disabled 'Enable dynamic URLs for galleries and gallery groups'.
+* Fixed: Masonry view with 'Resizable thumbnails' set to No.
+* Fixed: Load with galleries in tab.
+* Fixed: Bug on masonry view with image title "Show on hover" option on.

+= 1.5.38 =
+* Fixed: Bug breaking Sitemaps with Gallery Group shortcodes.

+= 1.5.37 =
+* Fixed: View count.
+* Fixed: Galleries/gallery groups bulk deleting.

+= 1.5.36 =
+* Added: Ask a question button.
+* Fixed: Issue with lightbox opening.

+= 1.5.35 =
+* Added: Gallery, Gallery group, Tag edit links in widget for Elementor.
+* Improved: Add gallery images to the XML generated with Yoast or Seo by 10Web.
+* Updated: jQuery File Upload framework.
+* Fixed: Shortcode buttons behaviour in Text widget of Divi Builder.
+* Fixed: Vulnerabilities.
+* Fixed: Opening shared URLs.
+* Fixed: Click action on image title click.
+* Fixed: Filmstrip arrows alignment.
+* Fixed: Masonry layout after closing lightbox.
+* Fixed: Do not reset shortcode options on 'Use default options' enable/disable.
+* Fixed: Titles on masonry view.
+* Fixed: Images ordering in lightbox.
+* Fixed: Don't delete tags on deleting all images.
+* Removed: Webinar banner.

+= 1.5.34 =
+* Added: Webinar banner.
+* Fixed: More than one mosaic gallery on a page.

+= 1.5.33 =
+* Fixed: Error from Instagram after connecting a Personal account.

+= 1.5.32 =
+* Added: Possibility to bulk remove tags.
+* Added: Possibility to use AND operator for tag filtering.
+* Added: 'How to insert a shortcode in Gutenberg?' to 'How to use'.
+* Fixed: Minor bug on file upload and import from media library.
+* Fixed: Link in gallery group description.
+* Fixed: Removing link from images alt.
+* Fixed: Order by date in filemanager for folders.
+* Fixed: Scroll load and load more loading should not cover all gallery.
+* Fixed: Instagram sign in.
+* Improved: Automatically select image after upload.
+* Improved: Automatically deactivate gallery after uninstalling.
+* Improved: Auto rotate images depend on image orientation saved in metadata.
+* Improved: Short url for lightbox.

+= 1.5.31 =
+* Fixed: Vulnerability problem reported by 'Tin Duong of Fortinet's FortiGuard Labs'.

+= 1.5.30 =
+* Removed: Banner to check website performance.

+= 1.5.29 =
+* Added: Functionality to disable ajax actions to open galleries by URL.
+* Fixed: Notice on adding Instagram whole post.
+* Fixed: Pagination styles on admin pages.
+* Fixed: Zip upload.
+* Fixed: Filmstrip scroll in fullscreen mode.
+* Fixed: Message on saving global options.

+= 1.5.28 =
+* Changed: Banner text.

+= 1.5.27 =
+* Added: Banner to check website performance.

+= 1.5.26 =
+* Fixed: Embed issue.
+* Fixed: Issue with uploading multiple images at once.

+= 1.5.25 =
+* Fixed: Security issue.

+= 1.5.24 =
+* Fixed: Major bug.

+= 1.5.23 =
+* Fixed: Authenticated stored XSS.
+* Fixed: Google fonts with 'Developer mode' set to 'No'.
+* Fixed: Add images to gallery with exclamation mark in tag name.
+* Fixed: Galleries list page with big data.
+* Fixed: Filter in comments page.
+* Fixed: Random ordering for lightbox.
+* Fixed: Carousel view.
+* Fixed: Scroll bar for image info.
+* Fixed: Do not allow to save <a> tag in image alt.
+* Fixed: Do not allow backslash in image alt and description.
+* Fixed: HTML in alt/description.
+* Changed: Polish translation.
+* Added: Integration with Google photos.
+* Added: Lazy load(optional).
+* Removed: Google+.

+= 1.5.22 =
+* Changed: Banner to install image optimizer plugin.

 = 1.5.21 =
 * Added: Ebook delivery confirmation and instructions popup.